Why qualitative interviews?

 Think positive!
 Argue positively!

-At the same time, it often leads to the erroneous conclusion that qualitative methods are the easier way.
-Unfortunately, in some cases it is rather the other way around.
-Preparing interviews, arranging them, conducting them, typing them up … You can confidently calculate a multiple of the actual interview duration as working time.
-So it is a lot of work.
+At the same time, there is often a misconception that qualitative methods are the easier way.
+Unfortunately, this is sometimes the other way around.
+Preparing, arranging, conducting, typing up interviews … You can confidently factor in a multiple of the actual interview duration as working time.
+So it’s a lot of work.

-But then why go to all that trouble?
+But why go to all this trouble?
 Here we provide three positive killer arguments why qualitative methods are a good idea in the context of a scientific study.
-We deliberately refrain from the usual quali vs. quanti comparison here, but rather formulate exclusively positive selection criteria.
+We have deliberately dispensed with the usual quali vs. quanti comparison here, and instead formulated exclusively positive selection criteria.

-People interact very differently and use diverse strategies of action and multi-layered patterns of meaning.
-However, these are usually not available in a reflected and well-formulated way, but can initially only be derived from actions, perspectives and ways of speaking.
-Interviewees will presumably first elaborate, reflect, explain backgrounds, search for explanations themselves.
-It is precisely through the narrative style of qualitative interviewing that one learns not only how people evaluate certain topics, but also how they arrive at these evaluations, what contradictions they may contain, and what themes may be linked to them.
+People interact in very different ways, using a variety of strategies and complex patterns of meaning.
+However, these are usually not reflected and well-formulated, but can initially only be derived from actions, perspectives and ways of speaking.
+People who are questioned will presumably first of all take a step back, reflect, explain the background and look for explanations themselves.
+The narrative style of qualitative interviews in particular not only reveals how people evaluate certain topics, but also how they arrive at these evaluations, what contradictions they may contain and what topics may be linked to them.

 I can explore new things

-If there is not yet much prior knowledge about a topic and neither theories nor models nor technical terms are available, then one must first form a picture and explore.
-An essential characteristic of the qualitative approach is openness to new things.
-This is helpful to develop hypotheses and theories and thus to build up a (new) conceptual toolkit for.
-In addition, hidden normativity is avoided by consciously allowing and encouraging responses outside of one’s own pre-expectations.
+If there is not much prior knowledge about a topic and neither theories nor models or technical terms are available, then you first have to get an idea and explore.
+A key feature of the qualitative approach is openness to new ideas.
+This is helpful for developing hypotheses and theories and thus building up a (new) conceptual toolkit.
+In addition, hidden normativity is avoided by consciously allowing and encouraging answers outside one’s own prior expectations.

-An open-ended conversation (“Tell me about …”) invites the other person to elaborate.
+An open conversation (“Tell me …”) invites the other person to elaborate.
 In addition, it is common in an open conversation to link various elements together in a stringent narrative.
-This is the way to get a lot of details and background information.
-These, in turn, provide a very broad insight into the world of life and make it possible to classify the statements.
+This way you can access many details and background information.
+These in turn provide a very broad insight into the living environment and enable the statements to be categorized.
 Gaps or contradictions can be addressed.
-Thus, a very precise reconstruction of individual views is possible, including all contradictions and diffusities.
+This enables a very precise reconstruction of individual points of view, including all contradictions and diffuseness.

-Further good arguments can be found e.g. in: Kuckartz et al. “Qualitative Evaluation”, VS Verlag from page 66.
+Further good arguments can be found, for example, in: Kuckartz et al. “Qualitative Evaluation”, VS Verlag from page 66.